About Dr. Sujuan Ba

-Dr. Ba current serves on the Women in Science Committee of CRS (Control Release Society).
+Dr. Ba has served on the Women in Science Committee of CRS (Control Release Society) since 2017.
+She is also a Member of Springboard’s Life Science Council, a well-connected, highly-respected group of experts across the world of biotech, pharma, medical devices and health IT who invest their “human capital” in Springboard’s pipeline of high-growth, women-led companies.
 She also served as a Past President (2010-2011) Board of Directors (2006-2013) and is currently a member of the Board of Advisors of the Chinese Biopharmaceutical Association–USA (Rockville, MD).
 She had served on the Membership Committee of the International Union against Cancer (Geneva).

 With her leadership and expertise in cancer research communities, Dr. Ba is invited to serve as a member of the Medical Advisory Board of Medelis, Inc. (Fountain Hills, AZ) and a member of the Scientific Advisory Board of Immunicom (San Diego, CA).
 Dr. Ba is also a member of BayHelix, an invitation-only organization of leaders of Chinese origin in the global life sciences and healthcare community based in San Francisco with regional offices in Shanghai and Beijing.